Hong Kong has suffered its deadliest fire in decades. Survivors are asking how it was allowed to happen

 Questions and probes

-At least 55 people are known to have died in the blaze, the deadliest in decades in the city of some 7.5 million.
-Hundreds of others remain unaccounted for.
+At least 128 people are known to have died in the blaze, the deadliest in decades in the city of some 7.5 million.
+Many others still remain unaccounted for and the toll is expected to rise as the grim task of searching through charred apartments continues.

 As residents endure an agonizing wait for news, some say there were early warning signs and pleas for action.